This post may contain affiliate links. See my disclosure policy.

 Every culture brings a different signature sauce to the world’s table.
-From the zesty Chimichurris of South America to the rich continental roux of France, there is a sauce that fits every culinary occasion.
-Here’s the difference between Tamari vs. Soy Sauce.
+From the zesty chimichurri sauce of South America to the rich continental roux of France, there is a sauce for every culinary occasion.
+Here’s the difference between Tamari and Soy Sauce.

-Here at The Forked Spoon, we have a deep appreciation for the sauces of the world because they add a whole new dimension of flavor and vibrancy to our dishes.
+Here at The Forked Spoon, we have a deep appreciation for the world’s sauces because they add a whole new dimension of flavor and vibrancy to our dishes.
 Many sauces, like our ten-minute Tzatziki, require only a few ingredients to elevate your entire dinner.

-While these two legendary condiments may share some salty similarities on the surface, you may be surprised to learn that their histories, production methods, and applications are very distinct.
+While these two legendary condiments may share some surface-level similarities, you may be surprised to learn that their histories, production methods, and applications are very distinct.

 Let’s check out the differences between Tamari and Soy Sauce and talk about how you can best equip each one for your culinary arsenal.